Centuriation: Centuriation of the surrounding territory

 Parallel secondary roads (limites quintarii) were then traced on both sides of the initial axes at intervals of 100 actus (about 3.5 km).
 The territory was thus divided into square areas.

 The road network density was then increased with other roads parallel to those already traced at a distance from each other of 20 actus (710.40 m).
 Each of the square areas – 20 × 20 actus – resulting from this further division was called a centuria or century.

-This dimension of the centuria became prevalent in the period when the large areas of the Po Valley were delimited, while smaller centuries of 10 × 10 actus, as the name centuria suggests, had formerly been used.
+This 200 jugera area of the centuria became prevalent in the period when the large areas of the Po Valley were delimited, while smaller centuries of 10 × 10 actus, as the name centuria suggests, had formerly been used.
+Contemporary Roman sources as well as modern archeological results suggest that centuria varied in size from 50 to 400 jugera, with some subdivisions using non-square plots.

 The land was divided after the completion of the roads.